jeetsdev/domi_track/README.md

 ## Project Structure

-Here is the detailed project structe of Domi Track
+Here is the detailed project structure of Domi Track

 ```markdown
 domi_track/